 Allulose: I chose allulose as my sugar free sweetener.
-Allulose is a rare sugar that's not absorbed by our bodies, making it zero carb.
+Allulose is a rare sugar that is not absorbed by our bodies, making it zero carb.
 The benefit over erythritol is that it does not re-crystallise or get gritty.
-It's thanks to the allulose that this keto toffee stays chewy and super smooth and creamy.
+It's thanks to the allulose that this keto toffee stays chewy, smooth and creamy.

 Salt and vanilla extract: For extra taste.

-Sugar free chocolate chips: If you're based in the US, use Lily's sugar free chocolate chips.
-If you cannot get hold of sugar free chocolate, a dark chocolate with 90% cocoa solids such as Lindt is also an option.
+Sugar free chocolate chips: If you're based in the US, use Lily's or ChocZero.
+A dark chocolate with 90% cocoa solids such as Lindt is also an option.
 Or use my homemade sugar free chocolate chips.

-Add the butter, sweetener and salt to a pan.
-Heat over a low to medium heat, stirring frequently with a spatula, until the butter melts and the allulose dissolves.
+Step 1: Add the butter, sweetener and salt to a pan.
+Heat over a low to medium heat.
+Stir frequently with a spatula, until the butter melts and the allulose dissolves.

-Continue heating, stirring occasionally, until the mix reached 270°F and has turned a rich caramel colour.
-When it turns the right colour, immediately remove from heat and stir in the vanilla.
+Step 2: Continue heating, stirring occasionally, until the mix reaches 270°F and has turned a rich caramel color.
+Then, immediately remove from the heat and stir in the vanilla.
 Be careful - it will sizzle.

-Wait another 3 minutes to cool then sprinkle with the chocolate chips and allow to sit for 10 minutes covered with tin foil so the chips melt.
+Step 4: Wait another 3 minutes to cool, then sprinkle with the chocolate chips and allow to sit for 10 minutes covered with tin foil so the chips melt.

 Let the toffee cool to room temperature, then place it in the fridge to completely set.
 Cut into pieces and enjoy.

-I recommend roasting the almonds and allowing to cool before adding to the chocolate for the best flavour.
-Either pan roast (no additional fat needed) or roast in the oven, which is my favourite method.
+Roast the almonds for extra flavor.
+Either pan roast (no additional fat needed) or roast in the oven.
 I roasted mine at 200C / 400F for 6 - 8 minutes.

-Instead of the almonds you could use different nuts such as pecans or hazelnuts - or even sugar free dried cranberries!
+Change the nuts: Instead of the almonds you could use different nuts such as pecans, peanuts or hazelnuts - or even sugar free dried cranberries!